-Virology Methods and Assays
+Virology Methods and Custom Assays

 Laboratory Infrastructure and Viral Stock

 The VP Core offers a consultation service designed to provide insight and expertise in the design of biological experiments and choice of assays, including recommendations on a choice of reagents including cell lines, virus isolates, assays for quantification, and conditions of the experiment.
-Consultants will direct members to the appropriate use of the aforementioned laboratory infrastructure and banks.

 Viral Pathogenesis Journal Club